EMPOWERING NONPROFITS TO MAKE A DIFFERENCE

 Liz Lin and Ralph M. TerrazasLos Angeles Fire Department Foundation

-Since 2010, the Los Angeles Fire Department Foundation has been supporting the LAFD in protecting lives, property and the environment by providing essential equipment, training and public outreach programs to supplement city resources, with only four percent of the department’s budget allocated to purchasing essential equipment, new technology and training resources.
+Since 2010, the Los Angeles Fire Department Foundation has been supporting the LAFD in protecting lives, property, and the environment by providing essential equipment, training, and public outreach programs to supplement city resources.
+Unfortunately, only four percent of the department’s budget is allocated to purchasing essential equipment, new technology, and training resources.

 Banc of California has partnered with the Los Angeles Fire Department Foundation to adopt individual fire stations, providing them with the essential equipment they need on a daily basis.
 In addition to funding assistance, we also provide volunteer hours and have representatives from the bank who serve on their board.